stephenkettley/fizzflash/README.md

 (Will be updated at the end of the project properly).
+Once built the whole spec will be added.

 Full flashcard based learning application.
 I am building the frontend, backend and handling all DevOps related processes, end to end.
 This is a fullstack (with DevOps) project.